JohNan/pyelectroluxgroup/README.md

 ## Electrolux Group API Client
 This is a Python client for the Electrolux Group API.
 It is a simple wrapper around the API, which allows you to interact with the API in a more Pythonic way.

+### Installation
+Use `poetry install --extras cli` to install dependencies for CLI and the library itself.

 ### Usage
 ```bash
 usage: cli.py [-h] -k API_KEY -t ACCESS_TOKEN -r REFRESH_TOKEN {list,command} ...